elliohow/fMRI_ROI_Analysis_Tool/README.md

   placed in the "anat" folder.
 This second file should not contain the word "brain" in the file name.

 ### If aligning to FSL FAST segmentation (recommended):
-* FSL's FAST segmentation can be used to only include grey matter voxels in the analysis, FAST segmentations should be completed before running fRAT analysis.
+* FSL's FAST segmentation can be used to only include grey matter voxels in the analysis, FAST segmentations do not need to be completed before running fRAT analysis.
 * Output of FAST should be placed in a folder called "fslfast".
 All files output by fast should be placed in this folder.
 * FAST segmentation is recommended when cortical regions are being examined.
 Support for subcortical regions may be added in the future.